-The NIMS Implementation Objectives for Local, State, Tribal, and Territorial Jurisdictions clarify the NIMS implementation requirements in FEMA preparedness grant NOFO.
+The NIMS Implementation Objectives for Local, State, Tribal, and Territorial Jurisdictions clarify the NIMS implementation requirements in FEMA preparedness grant NOFOs.
 As recipients and subrecipients of federal preparedness (non-disaster) grant awards, jurisdictions and organizations must achieve, or be actively working to achieve, all of the NIMS Implementation Objectives.
-The objectives can be found on the NIMS webpage at https://www.fema.gov/emergency-managers/nims/implementation-training.
+The objectives can be found on the NIMS webpage at NIMS Implementation and Training | FEMA.gov.

 Emergency management and incident response activities require carefully managed resources (personnel, teams, facilities, equipment, and/or supplies) to meet incident needs.
 NIMS defines a national, interoperable approach for sharing resources, coordinating, and managing incidents, and communicating information.
 Incident management refers to how incidents are managed across all homeland security activities, including prevention, protection, mitigation, response, and recovery.
 Utilization of the standardized resource management concepts such as typing, credentialing, and inventorying promote a strong national mutual aid capability needed to support the delivery of core capabilities.
-Additional information on resource management, NIMS resource typing definitions, job titles, and position qualifications is available at https://www.fema.gov/emergency-managers/nims/components.
+Additional information on resource management, NIMS resource typing definitions, job titles, and position qualifications is available at NIMS Components - Guidance and Tools | FEMA.gov.
 Please also see the individual program appendices in this Manual for additional requirements regarding NIMS implementation for specific programs.

-FEMA developed the NIMS Guideline for the National Qualification System to describe national credentialing standards and to provide written guidance regarding the use of those standards.
+FEMA developed the NIMS Guideline for the National Qualification System (NQS) to describe national credentialing standards and to provide written guidance regarding the use of those standards.
 This guideline describes credentialing and typing processes and identifies tools that Federal Emergency Response Officials and emergency managers at all levels of government may use both routinely and to facilitate multijurisdictional coordinated responses.
+Starting in FY 2023, EMPG program recipients are required to use EMPG Program funds to support NQS implementation efforts.